zoona/practice-collecting/Flume.md

 The configuration file includes properties of each source, sink and channel in an agent and how they are wired together to form data flows.

+Configurations for one or more agents can be specified in the same configuration file.

 Java properties file format